open-telemetry/oteps/text/entities/0256-entities-data-model.md

 traces, metrics or logs.

-For example telemetry produced using OpenTelemetry SDK is normally associated with a Service.
+For example telemetry produced using OpenTelemetry SDK is normally associated with a Service entity.
 Similarly, OpenTelemetry defines system metrics for a host.
 The Host is the entity we want to associate metrics with in this case.

 Entities may be also associated with produced telemetry indirectly.